Originally published 3-5-2019

 Durability

-Amorphous Silicon: Very resilient to damage due to a monolithic construction.
-If a portion of the panel is damaged, that particular area shuts down, but the remainder will continue collecting energy.
-The performance of this material when damaged is superior to any other technology.
+Amorphous Silicon: Very resilient to damage due to a monolithic construction, which means the solar modules are fabricated and interconnected on a single piece of plastic without tiling or soldering to connect cells.
+If a portion of the panel is damaged, that area shuts down, but the remainder will continue collecting energy.
+When damaged, the performance of this material is superior to any other technology.

 Learn more about amorphous silicon’s extreme durability.